truongductri01/learning-react-for-sharing-excess/Node_Express/Node_Express.md

 functions used to handle request and response objects has 3 parameters: request, response, and next next is to yeild the control to the next middleware

+# Same origin policy and CORS

+this can happend if the api is requested from a different port. happens if you run frontend on local host 3000 and fetch an api from localhost 3001